Learn how to sleep after a hair transplant. The best positions, comfort tips, and guidelines for optimal recovery and graft survival.

 Common Concern: Do I have to sleep like this for weeks?
 No!
 The first 3–7 days are the most crucial.
 After that, you can gradually return to your normal sleeping habits.

-6. How to deal with itching
+6. How to Deal with Itching

 Avoid rubbing or scratching: It’s natural to feel some itching or sensitivity on the scalp after your hair transplant.
 However, it’s essential to avoid rubbing or scratching the transplanted area, even if you feel discomfort.
 Why?
-Because any direct contact with the grafts can dislodge them or increase the risk of infection
+Because any direct contact with the grafts can dislodge them or increase the risk of infection.

-7. A gentle barrier
+7. A Gentle Barrier

-8. Hydration in moderation
+8. Hydration in Moderation

 Staying hydrated is important for healing, as water supports the body’s natural recovery processes.
 However, drinking too much water right before bed can lead to poor fluid drainage and frequent bathroom trips.
-To avoid disrupting your sleep, make sure to drink water throughout the day, gradually reducing your intake as you get closer to bedtime
+To avoid disrupting your sleep, make sure to drink water throughout the day, gradually reducing your intake as you get closer to bedtime.

 Mild discomfort and soreness are common in the first few days following a hair transplant.
 Your surgeon will prescribe medication to help alleviate any pain.
 Additionally, you can use cooling compresses to reduce swelling and provide relief from discomfort.